peterlefanulumsdaine/general-type-theories/cleanup-notes.md

 General functoriality/categorical conventions:

-- pass through all files to generally get functoriality lemma naming, placement, organisation consistent (done on all of [Syntax] group, and up to [Typing.FlatTypeTheory])
+- pass through all files to generally get functoriality lemma naming, placement, organisation consistent (done on all of [Syntax] group, and up to [Typing.FlatTypeTheory]; still needed for [Presented] group)

 Utility derivations, flat rules, etc: